boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 $$ C_0 = (a^{(L)} - t)^2 $$ {#eq:squareError}

 For the example given, this would be $(0.66 - 1)^2 = 0.12$.
-This tells that the prediction by $a^{(L)}$ is obviously off, and the question of how to change the prediction is raised.
+This tells that the prediction by $a^{(L)}$ is obviously off, and the network needs to be changed.

-Thinking back to the conceptual walkthrough of the backpropagation algorithm, it should be done by changing either the weights, the bias', or the neurons.
+Thinking back to the conceptual walkthrough of the backpropagation algorithm, the prediction of the network can be changed by changing either the weights, the biasses, or the neurons.
 Looking at how $a^{(L)}$ are calculated in [@eq:outputCalc], it can be determined what to change.

 $$ a^{(L)} = \sigma(w^{(L)}a^{(L-1)}+b^{(L)}) \iff a^{(L)} = \sigma(z^{(L)}) $$ {#eq:outputCalc}

 Where $w^{(L)}$ is the weight from $a^{(L-1)}$ to $a^{(L)}$, $b^{(L)}$ is the bias for $a^{(L)}$, and $\sigma$ is the sigmoid activation function applied to the value of $a^{(L)}$.
-For ease of future referencing, all but the sigmoid function is notated as $z^{(L)}$.
+For ease of future referencing, the value of $a^{(L)}$ (everything without the sigmoid function) is notated as $z^{(L)}$.

 ![The direct and indirect influence of different parameters on the cost.](report/assets/pictures/nn/3b1b.png){#fig:effectOnOutput}